 “It is very encouraging to see parents who have never gone to school lining up to get their children educated.
 The response of the parents is so overwhelming that we have decided to start classes for the adult too,” said Project Co-ordinator Mitra Agarwal.

-Here apart from good education, art, yoga and meditation are also taught.
+Here apart from a good education, art, yoga and meditation are also taught.
 “The biggest growth is seen in the area of their mannerism and discipline.
-This is remarkable because these children don’t have a conducive atmosphere at home,” opines Sudangshu Das, a graduate who has been teaching for last four years in the Gourangatilla school.
+This is remarkable because these children don’t have a conducive atmosphere at home,” opines Sudangshu Das, a graduate who has been teaching for the last four years in the Gourangatilla school.